Who Is Judge Judy?

 Appointment as Judge

-Three months after her divorce, Judy met attorney Jerry Sheindlin; within a year, they were married, in 1978.
-By 1982, Judith Sheindlin's growing reputation for assertiveness in court inspired Mayor Ed Koch to appoint her to a seat as a judge in family court just six months later.
+By 1982, Judith Sheindlin's growing reputation for assertiveness inspired Mayor Ed Koch to appoint her to a seat as a judge in family court.
 As a judge, she continued to blend sympathy for the underdog with withering contempt for the arrogant or devious.
 Four years later, she was promoted to the position of supervising judge in the Manhattan division of the family court.

 In 1990, Judy's father, Murray Blum, died at age 70; his death took a remarkable toll on her marriage to Jerry.
-They divorced, and a year later, feeling the tug of family ties—aside from her two children and his three, they now had two grandchildren—along with the tug of terrible loneliness, Judy and Jerry remarried.
-Afterward, Judge Sheindlin settled firmly into a renewed mission to dispense justice firmly and fairly.
+They divorced, but a year later, feeling the tug of family ties—aside from her two children and his three, they now had two grandchildren—along with pangs of loneliness, Judy and Jerry remarried.
+Afterward, she settled firmly into a renewed mission to dispense justice firmly and fairly.

 In February 1993, Sheindlin was profiled in the Los Angeles Times as a kind of hard-hitting legal super-heroine, determined to make the courts work for the common good.
 The Times piece was quickly followed by a profile on the CBS news program 60 Minutes.
 After her appearance on 60 Minutes, an agent for Judy approached Larry Lyttle, the president of Big Ticket Television, with the idea of doing a courtroom television program.
 Lyttle agreed and a pilot for the show was shot.

-Sensing her growing connection with the American public, Sheindlin wrote the straight-talking Don't Pee On My Leg, and Tell Me It's Raining in 1996.
-That same year, after 25 years of practicing in family court and hearing more than 20,000 cases, Sheindlin retired.
+After 25 years of practicing in family court and hearing more than 20,000 cases, Sheindlin retired in 1996.
 But with her fame spreading through newspapers and TV, a whole new incarnation of the straight-talking judge was about to appear.

 The success of Judge Judy spawned the creation of numerous other daytime court shows, including Judge Joe Brown, Judge Hatchett and Judge Mathis.
-Judge Judy has been one of the most successful shows in daytime television and continues to be watched by some 10 million viewers daily.
+Judge Judy has been one of the most successful shows in daytime television, reaching more than 10 million viewers daily.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!